 - The Class 4 NI rate for the 2020/21 tax year is 9% on all earnings between £9,500 and £50,000, and 2% on any earnings above £50,000.

 You can view the full current NI rates and allowances on the GOV.UK website here.

 Unlike sole traders, for tax purposes, if you are a director of a limited company, you are an ’employee’ of the company.
 You are therefore liable to pay Class 1 NIC’s on your earnings.
 The limited company is also liable to pay Class 1 NIC’s as your ’employer’.

-Limited Company directors and other employees may also have to pay Class 1A NIC’s for ‘benefits in kind’ such as company car provision.
+- Limited Company directors and other employees may also have to pay Class 1A NIC’s for ‘benefits in kind’ such as a company car.
 Your accountant will declare such benefits each year on your P11D form.